In May 2020, Hachi watched the documentary about Khaled Reshad, who was born in Afghanistan and became a physician in Japan.

 Reshad’s experience gradually led audience to the theme of economy.

-Hachi cannot remember what he said exactly but her somatic feelings caught that it was important to invest money or energy in “thread and needles”, which were accessible to almost everyone and were able to make pieces of something (or dots) come together.
+Hachi cannot remember what he said exactly, but her somatic feelings remembered that it was important to invest money or energy in “thread and needles”, which were accessible to almost everyone, and were able to make pieces of something (or dots) come together.

 (In Reshad’s example, making water facilities or putting hands on the sick.
-Those are something essential as well.)
+Those are something essential as human.)